Spiker, Nebraska

 Unincorporated community in Nebraska, U.S.

-Spiker is an unincorporated community in Washington County, Nebraska.An independent trucking garage is based in Spiker, and there are four homes currently located in said town.
+Spiker is an unincorporated community in Washington County, Nebraska.

 History

 The Spiker General Store was established in 1890, and the community was created around the same year.
 A post office was opened that year as well, but closed in 1902.

 The town was named after Samuel Spiker, an early resident and settler.

 In the late 1930s, the community was damaged by a fire.
 It was abandoned soon after.